 The county currently has two advisory groups on policing:

 1) The County Executive’s Reimagining Public Safety task force, which has been reviewing police policies and practices since the beginning of the fall 2020.
 Links to videos of the task force meetings are on its website, as is its full mandate.
 The task report has submitted its report to the County Executive.

 2) The Policing Advisory Commission, which was created in 2019 by the Montgomery County Council in response to the ongoing public dialogue around policing practices and as an effort to increase community involvement in matters of public safety.
 The Commission’s mission is to advise the Council on policing matters and recommend policies, programs, legislation, or regulations with regards to policing.

-- The House of Delegates Work Group to Address Police Reform and Accountability in Maryland submitted its report in December 2020.
+In addition, the House of Delegates created a Work Group to Address Police Reform and Accountability in Maryland that submitted its report in December 2020.